agraef/pure-lang/pure-plugr/README.md

 Albert Gräf <aggraef@gmail.com>, 2014-12-13

-PlugR (pronounced "plug-ar" with a rolling "r") is a research project which aims at developing a generic plugin architecture for the Pure programming language.
-The idea is quite similar to JUCE (but without all the extra GUI and graphics baggage), in that the Pure core of the plugin architecture is implemented as a separate base class, which provides all the stuff needed to add the entry points for the supported architectures quite easily.
+PlugR (pronounced "plug-ar" with a rolling "r") is a research project which aims at developing a universal plugin architecture for the Pure programming language.
+The idea is quite similar to JUCE (but without all the extra GUI and graphics baggage), in that the created plugins contain entry points for all the supported architectures.
+The Pure core of the plugin architecture is implemented as a separate base class, which provides all the stuff needed to add support for new plugin architectures quite easily.

 This code is still highly experimental and the only supported target architecture is Steinberg's [VST][1] right now.
 Other target architectures